State of compliance

 The Energy Law transposes requirements for the construction of direct lines in a compliant manner.
 Detailed criteria for issuing an authorisation for the construction of direct lines are further defined in the Rulebook on energy permits.

 In October 2017, the Secretariat initiated a case under Article 92 of the Treaty against Serbia, requiring the Ministerial Council to establish a serious and persistent breach of its obligations under the Treaty (Case ECS 03/08S).
-The breach concerns a failure to take measures to rectify the breach of Energy Community Law established by the Ministerial Council Decision 2016/02/MC-EnC for not using the revenues resulting from the allocation of interconnection capacity on the interconnectors with Albania, former Yugoslav Republic of Macedonia and Montenegro for one or more of the purposes specified in Article 6(6) of Regulation (EU) 714/2009.
+The breach concerns a failure to take measures to rectify the breach of Energy Community Law established by the Ministerial Council Decision 2016/02/MC-EnC for not using the revenues resulting from the allocation of interconnection capacity on the interconnectors with Albania, Montenegro and North Macedonia for one or more of the purposes specified in Article 6(6) of Regulation (EU) 714/2009.

 The national balancing market is operational and imbalance settlement is applied to all market participants in a non-discriminatory manner.
-Foreign companies can also participate in the balancing market.
-However, there is still no competition.
-The balancing services are provided by only one balancing service provider, the incumbent generation company EPS.
-In the ancillary services market, EPS provides balancing reserve at a regulated price (or at A regulated price).
-In addition, EMS is obliged to give preference to balancing service providers that are obliged to offer balancing services, namely to EPS.
-Development of competition will require phasing out the preferential procurement of balancing reserve and its price regulation.
-AERS has not yet published an annual report on the need for further regulation of the balancing reserve price.
+However, there is still no competition in the balancing market.
+Balancing services are provided by only one balancing service provider, the incumbent generation company EPS.
+Balancing reserves are provided by EPS based on the regulated price, which will continue to be regulated based on a report on the need for further regulation of these prices, published by the national regulatory authority in September 2018.
+The barriers to regional balancing market functioning and measures for their removal indicated in the report by the regulator have not triggered any activities.
+In addition, according to the market rules, EMS is obliged to give preference to balancing service providers that are obliged to offer balancing services, namely to EPS.
+The development of competition will require phasing out the preferential procurement of the balancing reserve and its price regulation.

 EMS is a shareholder of the Security Coordination Centre (SCC), which was established together with the transmission system operators of Bosnia and Herzegovina NOS BiH and of Montenegro CGES.
-However, coordinated capacity calculation is still missing.
+However, regionally coordinated capacity calculation is still missing, and is subject to the adoption of a recommendation of the Energy Community Regulatory Board on early implementation of coordinated capacity calculation in the Energy Community.

 EMS is exchanging balancing energy from a manually activated frequency restoration reserve on a bilateral basis with the transmission system operators of Montenegro and Bosnia and Herzegovina.
-Implementation of regional balancing cooperation, including imbalance netting in the first place, is still pending.
+Implementation of regional balancing cooperation, including imbalance netting with Montenegro in the first phase, is still pending.

 Foreign companies established in the EU Member States or the Energy Community Contracting Parties are not required to have a seat in Serbia in order to obtain a license for wholesale trade.